Overview of the prediction model

 - Which product would a customer be interested in?

 Numerical prediction is when the question is answered with a number.
-Examples of multiple outcome prediction include:
+Examples of multiple outcome predictions include:

 - How many days for a shipment to arrive?